5 Best Examples of iOS Push Notifications to Re-engage Dormant Users

 These iOS push notifications are effective for the following reasons:

-- Quirky copy: Notice how the message content creates an instant impact
+- Quirky copy: Notice how the notification message creates an instant impact

-- Emojis: While it may seem like QuizUp overdoes the use of emojis, that’s not really the case.
-Their emojis are highly relevant to the content and make users at least read the entire message once completely
+- Notification Emojis: While it may seem like QuizUp overdoes the use of push notification emojis, that’s not really the case.
+Their emoji messages are highly relevant to the content and make users at least read the entire notification message once completely

-- Hyper-personalisation: The message content is contextualised based on a user’s past in-app behaviour
+- Hyper-personalisation: The notification message is contextualised based on a user’s past in-app behaviour

 Thanks to these engaging push notifications, not only have I relaunched the app but also ended up using the same multiple times post that, resulting in an increase in app usage, session lengths, and time spent in app, for QuizUp.